 To qualify for the exemption, you must meet the following criteria:

 A home owned jointly by a married couple, a registered domestic partnership, or by co-tenants is considered to be owned by each person therefore only one person must meet the age or disability requirement.
 The property must be your primary residence and you must live in the home for more than six months each year.
 Property used as a vacation home is not eligible for the exemption program.

-The maximum amount of annual disposable income you may receive and qualify for the exemption is $40,000 or 65% of the county median household income.
-You can find the Washington state county income thresholds here.
+The maximum amount of annual disposable income you may receive and qualify for the exemption is $40,000 or 65% of the county median household income as of the writing of this article.
+So be sure to check the Washington state county income thresholds.
 The disposable income you receive during the application year determines your eligibility.
 Disposable income includes all income regardless of whether the income is taxable for federal income tax purposes.
 Common sources of income may include social security, military pay, pension payments, rental income, retirement account distributions and annuity payments.

 Certain deductions may help reduce your disposable income calculation such as non-reimbursed amounts paid to live in a nursing home, boarding home, or adult family home, non-reimbursed amounts paid for prescription drugs, non-reimbursed amounts paid for in-home care and insurance premiums for Medicare parts A, B, C and D for you, your spouse, or your domestic partner.
 For additional information on calculating disposable income, it is helpful to review the requirements provided by the Washington State Department of Revenue.

 You may also be eligible for a refund for up to three years of past property taxes if you failed to request an exemption due to oversight, or a lack of knowledge about this program.
 You must meet all the qualifications for the exemption as if you had applied at the time the application was due and separate applications must be submitted for each of the tax years in which you qualified up to a maximum of three years.
 Refunds are not available beyond the three years.